jteerlink/newsletter-generator/docs/PIPELINE_SIMPLIFICATION_PLAN.md

 - **Better Performance:** Removed unused dependencies and complex error handling
 - **Cleaner Codebase:** Standardized on crawl4ai for web scraping, simplified error handling, and single output format

-The newsletter generator is now streamlined, focused, and ready for efficient development and maintenance.
+The newsletter generator is now streamlined, foc used, and ready for efficient development and maintenance.